HaroldTheCoder/Bootstrap-FestivalWebsite-Sample/README.md

 # Bootstrap-FestivalWebsite-Sample
-This website is made 85% with Bootstrap 5.1 and 15% custom styles, this just a replica for practice purposes.
+This website is made 85% with Bootstrap 5.1 and 15% custom styles.
+This just a replica for practice purposes.
 Events, Dates and Artist are not real.
 I do not own rights, all rights reserved to Download Festival.